Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## SOFTWARE SYSTEM - C4

 Floyd uses the C4 model to navigate and present your code.
 It's completely optional to use this feature.
-The C4 features gives you a very fast and lightweight way to think about your system automatically generate a few great diagrams that helps you can reason about the system.
+The C4 features gives you a very fast and lightweight way to think about your system and automatically generate a few great diagrams that helps you reason about it.

 Read more here: https://c4model.com/

-The C4 model and the diagrams lets you have a complete overview over your entire system and how users interact with it, then drill down to individual containers and further down to components and the code itself.
+The C4 diagrams lets you have a complete overview over your entire system and how users interact with it, then drill down to individual containers and further down to components and the code itself.

 In Floyd you describe your system using the keywords **software-system** and **container-def**, which use C4 terminology.